 Pretexting

-Pretexting involves creating an elaborate story to engage an individual, sometimes over multiple interactions, to build credibility.
+Pretexting involves posing as someone in authority to engage an individual, sometimes over multiple interactions.
 Fraudsters may research or steal information about a target to make their scenarios seem factual.
-This technique might involve a fraudster posing as a customer service agent, company official, or regulator seeking information such as credentials or personal data.
+For fintech companies, attackers might pose as regulators conducting an emergency audit or as corporate customers facing urgent payment issues.

 Baiting